eernstg/invariant_future/README.md

 function whose body is `async` (because `IFuture<T>` isn't a supertype of `Future<Never>`).

-In other words, `IFuture` is helpful in that it provides a safer signature for several members of `Future`, but it must in general be introduced in client code (e.g., as the type of a local variable) because it can't be the return type of a typical function that returns a future (because most of those have an `async` body).

 Finally, an extension getter `iFuture` is provided in order to make it more convenient to access a given future using the interface of `IFuture`.